Yarn fibres and their properties

 If you're just starting out with knitting or crochet, wool and merino wool are excellent choices.
 Their elasticity makes them easier to work with and more forgiving of tension variations.

-For crochet, cotton is also a popular beginner fibre because of its durability and excellent stitch definition, especially for toys, homeware and accessories.
+For crochet, cotton is also a popular beginner fibre thanks to its durability and stitch definition, especially for toys, homeware and accessories.

-As your confidence grows, exploring fibres like alpaca, linen, mohair and yak can help you discover new textures, drape and warmth.
+As your confidence grows, exploring fibres like alpaca, linen, mohair and yak will open up new textures, drape and warmth.